 Referrals are your greatest untapped resource for new and lasting business.
 They allow you to tap into your customer’s selling potential and connect with more quality leads.
-For more information on the power of referrals, check out the following articles on our blog:

 By creating a referral program, you can take all the awkwardness out of asking for a referral and make it a part of your everyday business plan.
 What’s more, customers will feel less awkward about referring their friends and family if they can pass on extra benefits, aside from just good advice.

 Your referral program is going to take some planning.
 You’re going to need to involve multiple members of your team to figure out what resources you can afford to offer and which customers you should contact for referrals.

 And not just your customers, but anyone you’ve made a positive connection with over the past few years.
 Search for contacts you’ve updated within the past year in your database or CRM, and create a new group for potential referrers.

 Who would refer your business without any incentives?
 Your inner circle should be your go-to for referrals.
 Pull these contacts manually, but keep them handy in your database or a special file.

 3. Figure out what motivates your customer to refer.